TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

-        DB Analyzer and DB Compare are tools in TYPO3 that analyze and compare database structures to identify changes that are needed at the database level for both for system upgrades and extension integration.
+        DB Analyzer and DB Compare are tools in TYPO3 that analyze and compare database structures to identify changes that are needed at the database level for for upgrades and extension integration.
 Other systems often call this "database migration".

     ..  _db-mounts---mount-points: